 SBIR/STTR prospective grantees will be notified by NSF to provide a signed SBIR/STTR Funding Agreement Certification.
-The federal government relies on the information provided by grantees to determine whether the business is eligible for a Small Business Innovation Research (SBIR) Program award.
-Certification will be used to ensure continued compliance during the life of the funding agreement. (https://seedfund.nsf.gov/assets/files/awardees/SBIR_STTR_Funding_Agreement.pdf)
+The Federal government relies on the information provided by grantees to determine whether the business is eligible for an SBIR or STTR Program award.
+Certification will be used to ensure continued compliance during the life of the funding agreement.

+(https://seedfund.nsf.gov/assets/files/awardees/SBIR STTR Funding Agreement.pdf),